arrebagrove/AzureIoTEdge.BME280Module/Readme.md

 # Introduction

 [Microsoft Windows 10 IoT Core Starter Pack](https://developer.microsoft.com/en-us/windows/iot/Docs/AdafruitMakerKit.htm)  is a great way to start exploring the IoT world.
-It comes with a Rapberry PI 3 a BME208 Temperature/Humidity/Pressure sensor (among other things).
+It comes with a Raspberry PI 3 a BME208 Temperature/Humidity/Pressure sensor and other cool pieces.

 With [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/) we are able to install software from a portal (IoT Hub) to connected devices (edge).
 The aim of this project is to implement and deploy the sensor reader to a Raspberry PI as an Azure IoT Edge Module.